akarazeev/REDE/README.md

 <img src='img/disp.jpg' width=600>

-It appears that one of the key conditions for comb generation - is an anomalous dispersion (where the group velocity increases with increasing optical frequency, D2>0 (on the figures) ).
+It appears that one of the key conditions for comb generation - is an anomalous dispersion (where the distance between two consecutive resonances of the resonator increases with increasing optical frequency, D2>0 (on the figures) ).

 The dispersion profile (Dint vs frequency) determines the spectrum of the comb one can achieve in microresonator.